 The confusion is a bit like the "system overload" a young sportswriter experienced at a sports journalism conference in Florida.
 A group of high school sports writers from around the country joined seasoned professionals covering a National Hockey League game between the Tampa Bay Lightning and the Buffalo Sabres.
 A student from Mississippi had never seen a hockey game.
 So, he launched a barrage of questions.
 A veteran sports writer sitting nearby tried to explain the meaning of offsides, icing, a two-line pass, and penalties unique to the game of hockey.
 The student grew visibly irritated at the complexity of the game.
 As irritation evolved into boredom, he pulled out his headphones and music player, abandoning the effort to understand the hockey game going on in front of him.

 We don't need a fight to break out in the church to help everyone understand the concept of entire sanctification.
-In fact, fights over holiness doctrine (which do happen) only complicate things.
+In fact, fights over the doctrine of holiness (which does happen) only complicate things.
 What we do need is a clear explanation that can be understood.

 Here is what Wesleyan Christians believe: After conversion, but before death, a believer's heart may be cleansed from all sin.
 Expressions like "entire sanctification," "perfect love," and "Christian perfection" are some of the terms Wesleyans use to describe this experience.